sunilabrahamindia/sunilabraham/publications/linking-aadhaar-social-media-encryption.md

 ---
 layout: default
-title: "Linking Aadhaar with social media or ending encryption is counterproductive"
+title: "Linking Aadhaar with Social Media or Ending Encryption is Counterproductive"
 description: "An opinion article by Sunil Abraham in Prime Time examining the debate on linking Aadhaar with social media accounts and the implications of weakening encryption for national security and privacy."
 categories: [Media articles, Publications]
 date: 2019-08-26